Semantic Information in a model of Resource Gathering Agents: Discussion and Conclusion

-Above the semantic threshold we find a plateau of high viability.
-Moving from right to left in this region we are removing correlations between agent and environment, however this does not effect the agents ability to maintain its existence.
-Thus the correlations that are being removed are not essential to the couplings between agent and environment that maintain viability.
-Below the semantic threshold each bit of information, affects the agents ability to persist.
-Once this threshold is passed we see the viability monotonically decrease to zero, corresponding to a dead agent.
+Above the semantic threshold (i.e. to the right of threshold in Figure 3, 4 and 5) we find a plateau of high viability.
+Moving from right to left in this region we are removing correlations between agent and environment, however this does not effect the agent's ability to maintain its existence.
+Thus the correlations that are being removed are not essential to maintain agent viability.
+Below the semantic threshold, each bit of information affects the agents ability to persist.
+Once this threshold is passed, we see the viability monotonically decrease.
 Thus casting the forager/environment system into the semantic information formalism allows us to see exactly how much information matters.
-In addition our ability to model the shape of the $V(\mathcal{T})$ curve and the location of the semantic threshold in terms of the forager/environment parameters ($R, r, \mu, \eta$) allows us to see how the correlations are instantiated.
-Thus our work may provide a useful model for others who want to cast studies of established agents in terms of semantic information in order to better understand the underlying nature of correlations and information dynamics.
+In addition, our ability to model the shape of the $V(\mathcal{T})$ curve (including in particular the location of the semantic threshold) in terms of the forager/environment parameters ($R, r, \mu, \eta$) allows us to see how the correlations are instantiated.
+Layering on increasingly complex foraging strategies mimicking various aspects of biological systems leads to the same qualitative results.
+The semantic threshold, the shape of the viability curve and the viability bound are robust to whether the forager moves ballistically, diffusively, intermittently or undertaking a L\'evy flight.
+Thus, our work can provide a useful starting point for studies of more complex biological behavior in terms of semantic information in order to better understand the underlying structure of correlations between agents and their environments as well as the role information dynamics plays in their behavior.